 The HEA is financed by a grant-in-aid from the Department of Education and Skills out of a total vote for third level and further education.
-The Programme for Research in Third Level Institutions was transferred to the Department of Business, Enterprise and Innovation in 2010.
-Besides the Exchequer grant (via the HEA), universities, institutes of technology and other institutions receive non-Exchequer monies, i.e. non-exchequer fees, research grants and other income.
+The Programme for Research in Third Level Institutions (PRTLI) was transferred to the Department of Enterprise, Trade and Employment in 2010.
+Besides the Exchequer grant (via the HEA), universities, institutes of technology, technological universities and other institutions receive non-Exchequer monies, i.e. non-exchequer fees, research grants and other income.